bitcart/bitcart-docs/guides/lightning.md

 Before enabling lightning, please read all the warnings.
 {% endhint %}

-Lightning network in BitcartCC is supported via Electrum's lightning network implementation
+Lightning network in Bitcart is supported via Electrum's lightning network implementation

 It has some limitations, please read the most up-to-date version at your admin panel.